 You’ve arrived at this page because of your curiosity in cyber security and data protection.
 You understand how critical it is to keep your data safe from threats such as malware and ransomware, and want to take action to protect your business assets.

 Proactive planning is one of the first steps you can take to improve your organization’s cyber security.
-Optimizing your endpoint security protection is a fundamental step to begin securing your organization from cyber attacks.
+Optimizing your endpoint detection and response (EDR) security protection is a fundamental step to begin securing your organization from cyber attacks.
 But what is endpoint security protection, and how does it work?